Doctors Note Logo

 • Diaper area

-If you're noticing symptoms beyond your baby's scalp and want to understand whether this could be Seborrheic Dermatitis, a free AI-powered symptom checker can help you evaluate what's happening and determine if a doctor's visit is needed.
+If you're noticing symptoms beyond your baby's scalp and want to better understand what might be causing these concerns, you can check your baby's symptoms with a free AI-powered tool to help determine if a doctor's visit is needed.

 3. Secondary Infection (Uncommon, But Possible)